Where to Stay in Venice with a Cat (2026): Quiet Areas, Hotels & Smart Booking Tips

 Move slowly.

-What feels overwhelming to most travelers becomes something else entirely:
+What feels overwhelming to many travelers becomes something else entirely:

 👉 quiet canals

-—and a cat, calmly observing it all as if it were designed just for her.
+—and a cat, calmly observing it all as though Venice were designed for her.